Health & Safety

 - Surfing most commonly (but not always) travels from the back of the crowd TOWARDS the stage.

-What’s the big deal about Crowd Surfing?
+What’s the big deal about crowd surfing?

 - Crowd surfers have virtually no control of their bodies once they are above the crowd.
 Surfers can be groped, hit, or dropped.
 Although crowds experienced with surfers generally try to pass them towards the stage, there is no guarantee where or how the ride will end or how the surfer will find their friends in the crowd once they come down.

-I don’t want to Crowd Surf!!
+I don’t want to crowd surf!!
 What can I do?

 - Be aware of your surroundings!
 If Crowd Surfing is taking place near where you’re standing, and you are uncomfortable being in the proximity of such activities, find an alternate location from which to enjoy the performance!